Why Did I Get Married?

 Why Did I Get Married? is a 2007 American comedy-drama film adaptation written, produced, directed, and starring Tyler Perry.
 It was inspired by Perry's play of the same name.
 The film also stars Janet Jackson, Jill Scott, Malik Yoba, Sharon Leal, Tasha Smith, Michael Jai White, Richard T. Jones, Denise Boutte, and Keesha Sharp.
 The film was released in the United States by Lionsgate on October 12, 2007.

 The film is about the difficulty of maintaining a solid relationship in modern times.

 Plot

 Four couples, who are also best friends since college, converge in a house in the mountains for a week-long retreat.
-This ritual of sorts aims to help them work out their marital problems and ask the question "Why did I get married?".
-Though the couples have committed to being physically present for the week, some of them have not been emotionally present in their respective marriages for quite some time.
-The week is not planned out in a well-programmed sequence, so the events unfold somewhat spontaneously, beginning with their "adventures" in getting up to the mountain retreat.